 The University operates a strict no smoking policy in all University buildings.
-The University's Smoking Policy is set out in Section 3 18 of the Employment Handbook.
+The University's Smoking Policy is set out in Section 3 18 of the Employment Handbook January 2025.pdf.
 Chiswick Park operates a clean air policy and smoking should only take place within the designated areas.
 This includes e-cigarettes and vapes.